What would you do if you were replaced by a robot?

 That’s the question Edward Tranter ’22 will explore next year as a Watson Fellow, traveling the world to gauge the impact of automation on low-income communities.

 “The fact that the news about automation focuses largely on economics has troubled me,” says Tranter, an honors political science major from Great Britain.
-“The narrative of the future of artificial intelligence will be based on the human implications as much material progress."
+“The narrative of the future of artificial intelligence will be based on the human implications as much as material progress."

 “Without enough emphasis on the former,” Tranter adds, “the fruits of the latter will never be fully realized.”